NUAA-WatchDog/linux-elf-binary-signer/README.md

 $ cd ..
 ```

 This is the file for signing a signature.
-Also, the file should be compiled with kernel to become a built-in key for signature verification.
+Also, the file should be compiled with kernel as a built-in key for signature verification.

 ## License